Our challenge:

 Moving the majority of our resident students to the north side of campus compels us to build a large Student Commons building, with dining for 600 and a new student center for recreation and social gatherings.
 This new hub of student life will be built on the site of Richardson Hall, including the lawn that runs down to the millrace.

-To revitalize Goodrich a tower will be built on its southwest corner, with an elevator and bathrooms for each floor.
-The beautiful but tired old building will get refreshed and the tower, with bells and a cross on top, will stand as a call to worship and a symbol of our Christ-centered community.
-Learn more about each building project here.
+To revitalize Goodrich a tower is being constructed on its southwest corner, with an elevator and bathrooms for each floor.
+The beautiful but tired old building is being refreshed, and the tower, with bells and a cross on top, will stand as a call to worship and a symbol of our Christ-centered community.

 Buildings help, but they aren’t enough.
-We’re expanding our nursing offerings to include an on-campus, face-to-face Accelerated Bachelor of Science in Nursing (ABSN).
+We’ve expanded our nursing offerings to include an on-campus, face-to-face Accelerated Bachelor of Science in Nursing (ABSN).
 At the same time, a committed group of community leaders came together to build a new baseball stadium in Springfield, with Beacon men’s baseball as the centerpiece.
 All the while, we’ve been growing our commitment to the Song Nai Rhee Honors Program, allowing us to deepen and sustain our commitment to highly motivated scholars.
-Learn more about each program here.

 Venture Forward, then, is a six-pronged campaign to raise $18,000,000 in three years.